 Step 4: Register for Classes

-- All registration information and other related materials are sent to your email address, so make sure to have a current email address on file with the Admissions Office to receive your assigned registration appointment.
+- All registration information and other related materials are sent to your SWC email address.

 - View open/closed class lists.

-- Appointments to create a Student Education Plan (SEP), transfer, career and personal counseling issues.
+- Appointments are available to create a Student Education Plan (SEP), transfer, career and personal counseling issues.

 Step 5: Pay Fees